 When you nurture someone, you care for them and encourage their growth and development.
 You support and champion them, feed and protect them, bring them up, and train and educate them in the way that they should go.
 This obviously applies to the parent-child relationship.
 But it also applies to how parents treat themselves.

 Some parents might balk at the idea of nurturing themselves before their children.
-Perhaps they feel guilty or an inability to separate their identity from their child’s.
+Perhaps they feel guilty or an unable to separate their identity from their child’s.
 But there are valid reasons for making yourself a priority:

 - You teach your children self-care.
 Monitoring and maintaining your mood, feelings, and behavior teaches your children to do the same for themselves.
 Self-care requires thoughtful, deliberate, and effective actions.
-If you want your children to grow into well-adjusted, self-sustaining, confident adults who practice self-control, then teach with your good example.
+If you want your children to grow into well-adjusted, self-sustaining, confident adults who practice self-control, then teach them with your good example.

 - You allow others to nurture you, too.
 How you treat yourself sets the standard for how others treat you.
 Allowing others to nurture you isn’t a sign of weakness or a lack of self-sufficiency.
-When given in proper amounts, the care you receive from others only helps you to give more in return.
+When given in proper amounts, the care you receive from others only helps you to give them more in return.